-Building upon the foundation established in 2022, our 2023 and future plans as well as a chance to get career and materiality review reaffirmed the continued relevance of all 20 identified material matters to both our strategic goals and stakeholder expectations.
-This alignment was further In 2023, we continued to communicate and create validated through benchmarking against industry peers and relevant frameworks, including the Bursa Malaysia Sustainability Reporting Guide and GRI Standards, as well as considering emerging risks and trends.
+Building upon the foundation established in 2022, our 2023 materiality review reaffirmed the continued relevance of all 20 identified material matters to both our strategic goals and stakeholder expectations.
+This alignment was further validated through benchmarking against industry peers and relevant frameworks, including the Bursa Malaysia Sustainability Reporting Guide and GRI Standards, as well as considering emerging risks and trends.